magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-46404-admin-user-cannot-log-in-after-upgrading-to-2.4.4.md

 1. Log in to the Admin Panel
 1. Navigate to Store > **Settings** > **Configuration** > **Advanced** > **System** > **Security**.
-1. Set Max Session Size in the Admin to **0** and save.
+1. Set the Max Session Size in the Admin to **0** and save it.

 <ins>Expected results</ins>:

-The admin user is able to login successfully.
+The admin user is able to log in successfully.

 <ins>Actual results</ins>: